First-Year Application Checklist

 - Graded Written Paper.
 A graded written paper is required, preferably in the subjects of English or history.

 Transcript.
 An official transcript must be sent by a school counselor or school official.

 - School Report (SR).
-The SR form is available from the Common Application website.
+The SR form is available from the Coalition Application or Common Application website.
 Please ask your school counselor or other school official to complete and submit the SR form.

 - Counselor Recommendation.
-If you are using the Common Application online, please note that the SR and the Counselor Recommendation are separate items.
+Please note that the SR and the Counselor Recommendation are separate items.
 Be sure to “invite” your school counselor or academic adviser to complete both items.

 - Midyear School Report.
 Please ask your school counselor or other school official to complete and submit this form when your midyear grades are available.

 We are extending our test optional policy for first-year and transfer applicants for the next three admission cycles (that is, for applications due in the falls of 2023, 2024, and 2025).